 Posterous has increasingly become a way to setup a blog (or web site) without having to be the most tech-savvy person.
-In July 2009, we gave you ten tips to get the most out of Posterous.
 Since then, there have been many new updates to the site.
 In December 2009, Posterous announced a way for groups to create a blog.
 Additionally, they also introduced a way to turn a Posterous blog into an email list.
 Themes gives a way to personalize your group blog even further, so that it is your group’s own.
 This is a guide to teach you how to create a Poseterous group blog that can double as an email list.

 Create a Group Blog

 When you log into Posterous, you want to click on the Manage link.
 Click the Create a new posterous… link to develop a new Posterous blog.

 Enter the desired group’s Site Name and Address.
 After choosing one, click the Check for availability link to ensure that no one has chosen it.
 If it’s available, you will get a note saying that the “Cool, this site address is good to go.”
 Press the Create New Site button to finish setting it up.

 There are different tabs to set up your group blog.
 The first tab you want to check out is the Group Profile.
 After clicking it, you will see that this is where you will setup your group profile.